Pet harness

-A pet harness is equipment consisting of straps of webbing that loop nearly around—that fasten together using side release buckles—the torso of an animal.
+A pet harness is equipment consisting of straps of webbing that loop around the torso of an animal and fasten together using side release buckles.

-These harnesses generally are made to have both a strap on the chest in front of the forelimbs, and a strap around the torso behind the forelimbs, with straps in between connecting these two.
-Having a D-ring suitable for (pet tags and) a leash to clip to, they are most often used to restrain an animal, but dogs also particularly wear them to assist a person with a disability or haul people and items.
+These harnesses are generally made to have both a strap on the chest in front of the forelimbs and a strap around the torso behind the forelimbs, with straps in between connecting these two.
+Having a D-ring suitable for pet tags and a leash to clip to, they are most often used to restrain an animal, but dogs also particularly wear them to assist a person with a disability or haul people and items.
 There is also the lifting harness for dogs with disabilities.

 Harnesses come in different sizes, although many are size-adjustable with tri-glide slides to loosen or shorten the straps' length.
 The straps may come in a range of different colors, and some have reflective coating.

 For physical restraint

 The most common use of the pet harness is for physically restraining an animal.
 When used as such, the harness is worn in conjunction with a leash; one end of the leash has a metal clip that is attached to the ring on the harness, while the other end is typically a loop held by the human.

 While a collar only encircles the neck, harnesses have loops that surround the thorax.
 This design allows for the distribution of force, which reduces pressure placed on the animal's trachea, and therefore, possesses a significantly lower risk of strangulation.
 Harnesses also possess a much lesser chance of said animal slipping out than possible if it wears a collar.
 As such, collars have largely been replaced by harnesses.

 Pet clothing frequently sports a properly-placed buttonhole for the D-ring of the harness worn under the garment.

 Some harnesses, such as those worn by police dogs, may have a handle so they can be restrained (or lifted) by hand more securely.
 Such harness (or vest) may bear identification and have bulletproof padding.